Help us to find, inspire and develop Britains future creative genius'

 Our workshops run from our archive studio at the renowned Printworks music & arts venue in Southwark, as well as in schools, colleges, museums, libraries, and festivals nationwide.

 Making a big impact in society is our mission, and collaboration is key.
 We work with leading youth homeless charities, pupil referral units and dyslexia organisations, and our staff have all received high quality training in safeguarding and disability awareness.

 Photo: YOUTH CLUB screenprinting workshop.

 Within our existing youth workshop space in Canada Water, we host:

-- Weekly term time talks
+- Regular term time talks

-- Youth mentorship
+- Youth mentorship and portfolio reviews

 Challenging negative perceptions of British youth